martialboniou/dotfiles/README.md

   for Lazy installation of LSP, Autocompletion and Formatter)
   - [0 to LSP : Neovim RC From Scratch](https://www.youtube.com/watch?v=w7i4amO_zaE)
   (smooth vanilla NeoVim tutorial based on `packer`; inspiration for settings/keybindings)
-- tested on macOS (aarch) using NeoVim 0.9, tmux & iTerm2 (should work with 0.8)
+- tested on macOS (aarch) using NeoVim 0.10, tmux & iTerm2

 NOTE: I'm new to NeoVim (June 2023; I use it before but Vim 7+ was good enough).
 I decided to start from *scratch*.
 Still have some functions to convert from